realar-project/realar/README.md

   - Declaration one scope and use as many reactive values as you want without the need to define a new React context for each changeable value with context level accessibility.
   - And enjoy clean React components with local logic decomposition.

 - __Decorators for clasess lovers__.
 Support OOP as one of the primary syntax.
 The implementation of transparent functional reactive programming (TFRP) with React (looks similar to Mobx).
-And babel plugin for automatic wrap all arrow functions defined in the global scope with JSX inside to observe wrapper.
+And the babel plugin for automatic wrap all arrow functions defined in the global scope with JSX inside to observe wrapper.

+### Usage

 The start piece of code with basic operations of reactive value and signals